openebs-archive/openebs-docs/docs/prerequisites.md

 sudo service open-iscsi status
 ```

-If an iSCSI initiator is not available on your host, install open-iscsi package by following below commands:
+If an iSCSI initiator is not available on your host, install open-iscsi package by running the following commands.

 ```
 sudo apt-get update